Ciphers

 Arguments

-• key_schedule is a vector containing all round keys for the decryption.
-This vector can be obtained with the function key_expand.
+plaintextmust be a mutable, statically sized Vector of length 16.
+It contains the text to decrypt.key_scheduleis a vector containing all round keys for the decryption.
+This vector can be obtained with the functionkey_expand.
 Based on the length of this vector, the different versions of AES are dispatched.

 Returns